ma-lor/NetztransparenzClient/README.md

 ```

 ### Transform dates
-For some of the datasets, dates are split up into five columns witch makes them hard to sort.
-If you set the tranform_dates flag to true they are converted to two timestamps.
+For some of the datasets, dates are split up into five columns which makes them hard to sort.
+If you set the transform_dates flag to true they are converted to two timestamps.
 Also, "von" is turned into the index.

 ```